 D.S.
 Martin’s new anthology The Turning Aside: The Kingdom Poets Book of Contemporary Christian Poetry has just appeared from Cascade Books.
 Imago has generously assisted with this project.
 Follow this link to contribute financially; (income tax receipts are available for Canadian donations).

-He is the Series Editor for the new Poiema Poetry Series from Wipf & Stock.
+He is the Series Editor for the Poiema Poetry Series from Cascade Books.

 His poetry has appeared in many journals in both Canada and the US, such as Canadian Literature, Christian Century, Dalhousie Review and Queen’s Quarterly.
 His chapbook is about his grandparents who were missionaries to China from 1923 to 1951.
-He writes about poetry for publications such as Books & Culture, The Cresset, Ruminate and Rock & Sling.
-He lives in Brampton, Ontario with his wife and two sons.
+He has written about poetry for publications such as Books & Culture, and Ruminate.
+He and his wife, Gloria, live in Brampton, Ontario.
+They have two adult sons.